Cool-PY/Sololearn-Questions-Solved/README.md

 # Sololearn-Questions-Solved
-In this repository I will solve questions of sololearn.
+Hello Guys, in this repository I will give all question of Sololearn in python.

+###Please give this repo a star!